 2. Ubuntu Linux

 Due to its popularity, all the latest packages and application vendors provide Ubuntu (.deb) variants.
 The popularity also brings massive support in forums and documentation, perfect for developers, especially when you are stuck with errors during the development phase.
-Learn more about Ubuntu in the below link.
+Learn more about Ubuntu at the below link.

 If you need the latest packages and hardware support for your development, then Tumbleweed is your choice.
-If you need stability and a longer running system with low maintenance, choose openSUSE Leap.
+If you need stability and a longer-running system with low maintenance, choose openSUSE Leap.

 One of the advantages of using openSUSE for your development work is its package manager YaST.
 You can automate many activities with ease using the YaST package manager.

 On top of that, the openSUSE software delivery method is outstanding.
 Its software portal is on the web, which you can visit, search for a package and click install.

 If you are a little experienced in Linux compared to the new users, choose openSUSE for your development work.

 Manjaro Linux is an Arch Linux-based distribution that makes Arch installation easy.
 It is based on Arch Linux but brings several features such as a GUI installer like Ubuntu or Linux Mint, pamac installer, its curated repositories and more.
 Manjaro comes in three primary desktop flavours – GNOME, KDE Plasma and Xfce to cater to almost all user bases.

 If you want Arch Linux and its rolling release package base for your development needs but do not want to get into the hassles of installing vanilla Arch, Manjaro is your perfect choice.